gokcehan/lf/README.md

 > This is a work in progress.
 Use at your own risk.

-`lf` (as in "list files") is a terminal file manager written in Go.
+`lf` (as in "list files") is a terminal file manager written in Go with a heavy inspiration from ranger file manager.
-It is heavily inspired by ranger with some missing and extra features.
-Some of the missing features are deliberately omitted since they are better handled by external tools.
 See [faq](https://github.com/gokcehan/lf/wiki/FAQ) for more information and [tutorial](https://github.com/gokcehan/lf/wiki/Tutorial) for a gentle introduction with screencasts.

 ![multicol-screenshot](http://i.imgur.com/DaTUenu.png)